METS-Programme/ugandaemr-usermanual/ugandaemr-1016.md

   * Corrected validation errors on lost to followup and Transfer out section of outcomes
 3. ART Encounter page
   * BP, temperature can be captured
+  * Next appointment date not required for transfer out patients
 4. SMC Card
   * Can only be entered once per patient
   * Added missing serial number